Josh-Liddell/sign-automator/README.md

 ## Disclaimer

 This tool is intended for internal use by authorized personnel with access to iWorQ.
-Use responsibly.